 On August 4, 2012, ReServe kicked off its pilot College Success Coach Program, which will provide recent high school graduates with the mentoring they need to transition into and through their first year of college.

-Funded by Open Society Foundations, the program will match 200 students to 10 trained ReServist “College Success Coaches” to provide academic and career advising and on-campus support to first-year students enrolled in Borough of Manhattan Community College, Bronx Community College, Hostos Community College, Kingsborough Community College and LaGuardia Community College.
+Funded by Open Society Foundations, the program will match 200 students with ten trained ReServist “College Success Coaches” to provide academic and career advising and on-campus support to first-year students enrolled at Borough of Manhattan Community College, Bronx Community College, Hostos Community College, Kingsborough Community College and LaGuardia Community College.

 Throughout the year, participating students will receive direct college transition coaching and support including freshman orientation, course selection and registration, financial aid/FASFA, college transfers, and career development.
 In addition to these services, students will also be able to participate in bi-monthly seminars alongside their College Success Coaches, which will focus on critical college skills-building, such as time management, study, and self-advocacy skills.